naiyerasif/site/content/blog/2019/2019-08-19-developing-a-rest-api-with-express-typescript-and-postgres.md

 ### Enable hot-reloading

-It is cumbersome to manually restart the application every time you make some change in the source code.
+It is cumbersome to manually restart the application every time you make a change in the source code.
 You can automate the restart using `nodemon`.

 ```bash
 npm install --save-dev nodemon